Esther Mellinger Stief

 "Working at a small nonprofit like Crossroads provides opportunities for getting involved in almost every part of the organization's functioning — there is always a new challenge, creative idea, or beneficial program to become engaged in.
 I like being able to immediately problem-solve, measure impact, and effect change; I'm never bored.
 But most of all, working at a small nonprofit allows me to work tangibly toward our mission every day as I interact with our scholars and see firsthand the results of the work our team does."”

-As Program Coordinator, Gabriella Davis plans and implements programs that support the academic, personal-social, and college and career development of the Crossroads scholars.
+As Program Manager, Gabriella Davis plans and implements programs that support the academic, personal-social, and college and career development of the Crossroads scholars.
 Gabriella specializes in youth programming, particularly involving restorative justice practices and conflict resolution.

 A Pittsburgh native, Gabriella volunteers as a community mediator with a local nonprofit called Just Mediation PGH, and serves on the YWCA (Greater Pittsburgh) Young Leaders Board.